27 Terrifying Ransomware Statistics & Facts You Need To Read

 Final Thoughts On Ransomware Statistics

-As cybercriminals continue to see the value in encrypting data and restricting the access of users, ransomware will continue to grow.
+As cybercriminals continue to see the value in encrypting data and restricting the access of users, different types of ransomware will continue to grow.

 While newer cyber threats increase, these final stats quickly show that ransomware isn’t going away anytime soon.